-There are four primary airports guests use when visiting our condo.
+While most of our guests fly into either Tampa, FL or Ft.
+Myers, FL, there are five airports you can consider.
 The one you select depends largely on where you are coming from and your vacation itinerary.
-Since there is seldom a significant charge for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.
+Since there is seldom a significant charge in Florida for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.

 It typically takes about an hour longer to drive from Orlando International Airport (airport code MCO) than it does from Tampa or Fort Myers.
 However, since it is served by non-stop flights from so many locations, it is usually the best airport for guests coming from outside the U.S. (guests coming from large Canadian cities can usually find non-stops to other airports too) as well as for guests coming from western U.S. states.